neerazz/TriArchitect-Agent/resources/paper/main.md

 ## 1. Introduction

 ### 1.1 The Legacy Code Crisis

-The modernization of enterprise software is one of the most pervasive and expensive challenges in software engineering today.
-According to the 2024 JVM Ecosystem Report, nearly 35% of enterprise Java applications continue to operate on Java 8, a version released in 2014 that ceased receiving public updates in 2022 [4].
-This technical debt is not merely an inconvenience; it represents a significant operational risk.
-Organizations running legacy runtimes face:
-*   **Security Vulnerabilities:** Inability to patch underlying libraries (e.g., Log4j variants) that require newer JDKs.
-*   **Performance Stagnation:** inability to utilize modern JVM optimizations such as Compact Strings, Garbage Collection improvements (ZGC), and Project Loom's virtual threads.
-*   **Talent Attrition:** Modern developers are increasingly reluctant to work in stagnant, legacy codebases lacking modern language features like Records, Pattern Matching, and Switch Expressions.

-However, migration is rarely a simple "find and replace" operation.
-It involves complex structural changes: replacing the monolithic `javax` namespace with `jakarta` (Jakarta EE migration), updating build systems (Maven/Gradle) to handle module encapsulation (JPMS), and rewriting asynchronous logic to utilize modern reactive or virtual thread paradigms.
-Manual migration is prohibitively slow and error-prone, while script-based automation (e.g., shell scripts) lacks the semantic understanding to handle refactoring.

-### 1.2 The Limits of Probabilistic Intelligence

-The advent of Large Language Models (LLMs) like GPT-4, GPT-5, and Claude Opus has sparked hope for "autonomous software engineering."
-Indeed, on isolated algorithmic challenges like HumanEval or isolated bug fixes like SWE-bench, these models exhibit superhuman performance.
-However, **migration is not a generation task; it is a consistency task**.

-My research and recent studies (ISSTA 2025) identify a critical failure mode in applying LLMs to large-scale system evolution: **Contextual Hallucination**.
+My research and recent benchmarks (e.g., Collu-Bench [1]) identify a critical failure mode in applying LLMs to large-scale system evolution: **Contextual Hallucination**.
 Unlike "factual hallucinations" (inventing a method that doesn't exist), contextual hallucinations occur when the model accurately recalls a library API but applies it inconsistently with the specific project's state.
 For example:
 -   **Dependency Drift:** Updating a service class to use Spring Boot 3 annotations while the `pom.xml` still declares Spring Boot 2 dependencies.
 -   **Partial Migration:** Migrating a Consumer interface to a functional style in one file, while leaving the Producer interface legacy-style in another, causing integration failures.
 -   **Zombie Imports:** Re-importing deprecated classes (e.g., `sun.misc.Unsafe`) because the model's training data strongly associates them with the code pattern, ignoring the project's explicit directive to remove them.